Whose ready for some BEYOND EPIC Vietnam travel tips?

 Yes, my friends:

-Grab is the answer to all of your Vietnam public transportation problems.
+Grab is the answer to all of your Vietnam public transportation problems and is easily one of the best Vietnam travel apps out there.

 Just think of it as Southeast Asia’s version of Uber.